-Released bi-monthly, each issue of the ZERO TO THREE Journal focuses on a critical topic within the early childhood development field.
-Journal articles are carefully composed to present current knowledge, latest research, and practical advice to help early childhood professionals do their best work in support of infants and toddlers.
+Released bi-monthly, each issue of the ZERO TO THREE Journal focused on a critical topic within the early childhood development field.
+Journal articles were carefully composed to present current knowledge, latest research, and practical advice to help early childhood professionals do their best work in support of infants and toddlers.

 New!
-Subscribers can access individual articles from this issue online.
+Log in to access individual articles from this issue online.
 Simply search on our website by subject, author, or issue.

 Editor’s Notes | This Issue and Why it Matters

 For many of those who have long inhabited the early childhood professional world, with its systems and standards, terms like “program quality” and “professional competence” may have an impersonal, administrative flavor.
 When the jargon is stripped away, however, what is left is the need and desire to become better… better at serving, supporting, and advocating for young children and their families and better at working together as professionals.